Adaptive Listening™

 Uncover a better way to listen that goes beyond active listening and paying attention.
 Learn about the way you prefer to listen, and adapt to meet the needs of others.

 Are you communicating effectively at work?
-Based on our research, it’s become more critical than ever to choose your channel wisely.
+Based on our research, it’s become more critical than ever to choose your communication medium wisely.
 In 2021, Duarte surveyed 294 professionals about power skills focusing particularly on people’s communication preferences in today’s work environments.

-We would argue, however, that it’s an exercise that reveals how difficult it can be to communicate with others.
-If people cannot even accurately pass a simple, single word down a line, how can we expect company values, visions, or strategic initiatives to spread through an organization with clarity—especially now in a hybrid world?
+We would argue, however, that it’s an exercise that reveals how difficult it can be to communicate effectively with others.
+If people cannot even accurately pass a simple, single word down a line, how can we expect company values, visions, or strategic initiatives to spread through an organization with clarity?

 We found that email was ranked as the most effective way to communicate at work, across a variety of work tasks and contexts.
-This may come as a surprise, considering some of the previous studies and commentary on email usage.
+This might come as a surprise, considering some of the previous studies and commentary on email usage, cited below:

-Nevertheless, email is preferred in certain contexts—such as sending information to external and internal stakeholders, communicating up the row to executives, sending messages company wide, and communicating an agenda or task.
+Nevertheless, email is a preferred mode of communication in certain contexts — such as sending information to external and internal stakeholders, communicating up the row to executives, sending messages company-wide, and communicating an agenda or task.

 When communication is more urgent, or when employees want to communicate in real-time, email is clearly not the best go-to.
 Instant messaging (IM) and chat apps are far better.
 In fact, we found IM was even preferred in these situations over phone or video conferencing.
 Given IMs are often very short, it is critical to be thoughtful about your phrasing to avoid miscommunication and a reduction in productivity.
 (Remember our game of telephone?)

-When communicating in high-stakes scenarios—such as difficult conversations, providing feedback, and making a pitch to investors—skip the email and initiate a conversation.
+When communicating in high-stakes scenarios — such as difficult conversations, providing feedback, and making a pitch to investors — skip the email and initiate a conversation.
 While face-to-face communication may not always be feasible, what’s important is seeing someone’s facial expressions and cues.
+This can be done in real life or with video conferencing software.
+If you need to present over video conference software, you might be interested in our Presenting Virtually™ course.

 Duarte’s research found that when it comes to real-time collaborating or brainstorming, meetings are preferred (in-person followed by online).
 This makes sense because brainstorming and collaborating tend to be most effective when we are synchronously working together.
 Given the nature of our flexible work today, however, that’s not always feasible.
 That’s when online asynchronous tools can help fill the gaps.